Do you want to know how to make skin color for your paintings?

 Start painting the left side of the nose and the neck.

 Mix any shade of red or pink you wish.
-I went through several shades of red before deciding on one.
+I tried several different reds before I settled on one.

 Notice the top lip will be lighter.
 There is a shadow under the bottom lip.